 The Men’s Health Clinic is a private CQC registered medical clinic based in Dorset.
 We are an internationally recognised clinic with patients travelling to us from all over the UK, Europe and further afield.

-Dr Robert Stevens is the Founder & Medical Director of The Men’s Health Clinic and you will be under his direct, personal medical care.
+Dr Robert Stevens is the Founder & Medical Director of The Men’s Health Clinic.
+Felix Hay works alongside Dr Stevens, he is a highly skilled and experienced Advance Clinical Practitioner.
+Joseph Hearnshaw is our chief Medical Researcher, providing you with the latest evidence-based information and perspective on all things TRT related.
 We have an ever growing team who help facilitate all non-clinical and admin related matters.
 Together we aim to offer you an unrivalled bespoke service.
 Our mission is to set the standard, not simply meet the current one.

 We pride ourselves in offering our patients a personal, complete service.
 The doctor-patient relationship is sacred, you should not simply be shopping online for TRT, you need to be constantly working together with your doctor if you are going to achieve your goal in restoring and optimising your androgen levels.
 I insist on a face to face consultation with all new patients for a number of reasons.
 If I am going to effectively manage your long-term health and act in your best interests, I need to meet you in person.
 We have a growing number of international patients and men that live long distances from our clinic.
 I still insist on a yearly face to face consultation irrespective of this, and once on board, my patients always understand why.